-when i was 25 years old i decided i wanted to be a voice over artist… i wanted my voice to be the one everyone heard when they watched tv and saw a commercial for tampons or diapers or make-up or herpes medication or any other product that required a female voice over in its ad. i wanted to voice any/all disney animated characters- the role of ariel in disney’s the little mermaid was my dream gig. i wanted to be the voice of a nickelodeon superstar (think spongebob).
+when i was 25 years old i decided i wanted to be a voice over artist… i wanted my voice to be the one everyone heard when they watched tv and saw a commercial for tampons or diapers or make-up or herpes medication or any other ad that required a female voice over in its ad.
+Of course i would prefer to do something more for children than to be the voice for www.stdaware.com/chlamydia-test, but hey, work is work. i wanted to voice any/all disney animated characters- the role of ariel in disney’s the little mermaid was my dream gig. i wanted to be the voice of a nickelodeon superstar (think spongebob).

 so i made two demo tapes (at the time they were actually cassettes- how crazy is that!) one was a singing demo (for animation and jingles) and one was a speaking demo (for commercials). i sent out the singing demo first to people way high up in the animation music business and got a favorable response – even the legendary producer david foster told me i have a “great voice”….if you think i’m boasting- let me assure you i am not because even after being told i have a “great voice” by someone so accomplished I STILL COULDN’T GET HIRED! and that’s the industry…you are so “great”! you are so “talented”! you are so “on your way”. it is all such “BULLSHIT”.

 then i sent out my speaking demo… i got “signed” by a very fancy voice over agency at the time (j. michael bloom)- look them up- they are now defunct! i remember the day i got the call that they wanted to sign me exclusively, which meant they were the only agency that could send me out on auditions, i felt like a million bucks… like my future was about to start…like i was going to get job upon job upon job. in one year they sent me on exactly 4 auditions. only FOUR AUDITIONS. i booked none. zero. zilch. zed.